Please note our visitor badge process (outlined below).

 Allow a few extra minutes for this check-in process to make the most of your visiting time.

-IMPORTANT: A known POSITIVE support person will not be allowed to enter the Birth Center.
+IMPORTANT: Any visitors with COVID-19 will not be allowed to enter the Birth Center.

 - Try to stay in the hospital as much as possible, until discharge.

-- If you must leave, please limit your exposure to essential-only areas outside of the hospital.
+- If you must leave, limit your exposure to essential-only areas outside of the hospital.

-- PLEASE wash your hands for at least 20 seconds (especially after being in a public place, after blowing your nose, coughing or sneezing) before returning to the patient’s room.
+- Wash your hands for at least 20 seconds (especially after being in a public place, after blowing your nose, coughing or sneezing) before returning to the patient’s room.

 - Utilize hand sanitizer when soap and water are not readily available.